Prabhdeep52/FinSight/README.md

 ## Overview

-**InvestIQ** is an autonomous financial research agent that performs comprehensive, end-to-end analysis of public companies based on natural language queries.
+**FinSight** is an autonomous financial research agent that performs comprehensive, end-to-end analysis of public companies based on natural language queries.

 When a user asks a question such as *"How is Amazon performing recently?"*, the agent: